-Figure 1 shows the bar chat distribution of knowledge and attitude categories of the male towards infant feeding.
-About two-third (67.6%) of the men had poor infant feeding knowledge while three out of 10 had good knowledge.
+Figure 1 shows the bar chart distribution of knowledge and attitude categories of the male towards infant feeding.
+About two-thirds (67.6%) of the men had poor infant feeding knowledge which means that only three in every ten of them had good knowledge.
 Similarly, most of the men (76.5%) had negative attitude towards infant feeding while only 2 out of 10 men had positive attitude.